-- Position: Associate Professor of Religion and African Studies
+- Position: Professor of Religion and African Studies

-- Areas of expertise: Religion and public life in Africa; Religion, gender and sexuality; Contemporary Christianity (esp.
+- Areas of expertise: Religion, society and culture in Africa; Religion, gender and sexuality; Contemporary Christianity (esp.
 Pentecostalism)

 - Email: A.vanKlinken@leeds.ac.uk